This article will elaborate on how to make a scrapbook in easy steps for beginners.

 Scrapbooking can be defined as preserving memories by arranging photos, page title, journaling and embellishments in an attractive layout, which is then put into a scrapbook album for the family and loved ones’ enjoyment.

-Remember how you used to do scrapbooking as a kid where you simply pasted photos on colored papers, stuck on your mementos and scribbled some wordings on?
+Remember how you used to have fun making a scrapbook as a kid where you simply pasted photos on colored papers, stuck on your mementos and scribbled some wordings on?
 That’s scrapbooking in its early years.

-To make a scrapbook album, you’ll have to start creating scrapbooking pages.
+To create a scrapbook album, you’ll have to start creating scrapbooking pages.

-So first off, let’s look at the basic essentials scrap book supplies you’ll need for your “Step-by-Step Guide on How to Make a Scrapbook”.
+So first off, let’s look at the basic scrapbook supplies you’ll need for your “Step-by-Step Guide on How to Make a Scrapbook” at home.

 Basic Supplies for Making a Scrapbook